Laura Fuentes

 Keeping Roasted Broccoli from Getting Soggy

 Roasted broccoli gets soggy because either the oven wasn’t hot enough or the pan was overcrowded with too many broccoli florets.
-To avoid this, you’ll want to set the oven temperature between 400 and 425F.
+To avoid this, setting the oven temperature between 400 and 425F is the sweet spot.

 closeup of a roasted broccoli floret with seasoning